attack68/rateslib/docs/source/z_quantlib.rst

       fixedLegDayCount=ql.Actual360(),
   )

-Above we have specified the attributes of our interest rate swap in QuantLib and now we want to price it and extract the NPVs and the corresponding cashflows:
+Above we have specified the attributes of our *IRS* in *QuantLib* and now we want to price it and extract the NPVs and the corresponding cashflows:

 .. code-block:: python